The ZSL Animal Photography Prize 2016

 Jess has a first class degree in Zoology and is currently completing a degree in veterinary medicine.
 Whilst studying, Jess founded a student led workshop program where children could learn about local and global environmental issues.
 The program now runs in schools, universities and zoos all over the UK.

 In March 2016, Jess published the first two books in her new non-fiction series Tickly Minibeast Adventures with Jess French and Fluttering Minibeast Adventures with Jess French (Egmont)

-Not only has Dave been a constant support of the ZSL Animal Photography Prize since it launched in 2012, being including in the judging panel since it began, but he is also a regular at both of our ZSL zoo’s.
+Not only has Dave been a constant supporter of the ZSL Animal Photography Prize since it launched in 2012, being including in the judging panel since it began, but he is also a regular at both of our ZSL zoo’s.
 Partnering up with both ZSL Whipsnade and ZSL London Zoo for a fifth year to run photography workshops, helping photographers of all abilities begin, refine and improve their photography

 Dave is a nature and travel photographer whose work has appeared in magazines and newspapers worldwide.
 He's shot everything from endangered mountain gorillas to Japanese macaques and Bornean orangutan so, but has a soft spot for London's deer-packed royal parks.

 Levison Wood is a best-selling author, explorer and photographer.